-The Togo Agriculture Sector Support Project (PASA) rehabilitated and reinforced productive capacities across selected value chains, and fostered an enabling institutional environment for the development of the agricultural sector.
-The project supported the government’s National Agriculture and Food Security Investment Program, which aims to improve strategic food crops, export crops, and freshwater fish and through the provision of support for capacity building and coordination to enable the institutional set-up for sound agricultural investments.
-It supported the marketing of rice and maize; traditional export crops like cotton, coffee and cocoa; supported freshwater fish farming by facilitating access to production technologies, training, critical inputs, land security and financial resources from local banks; and supported capacity building of the Ministry of Agriculture, Livestock, and Fisheries to manage the implementation of its national investment plan and rehabilitate the productive capacity of the strategic food and export crops, and freshwater fish production.
+Togo’s Agriculture Sector Support Project (PASA) invested $19 million to rehabilitate and reinforce productive capacities across selected value chains and fostered an enabling institutional environment for agriculture sector development.
+The project supported the Government’s National Agriculture and Food Security Investment Program, which aimed to improve strategic food crops, export crops, and freshwater fish.
+Through the provision of support for capacity building and coordination, the project enabled the institutional set-up for sound agricultural investments.
+The projects supported the following activities: the marketing of rice and maize and traditional export crops like cotton, coffee, and cocoa; freshwater fish farming by facilitating access to production technologies, training, critical inputs, land security, and financial resources from local banks; and capacity building of the Ministry of Agriculture, Livestock, and Fisheries to manage the implementation of its national investment plan and to rehabilitate the productive capacity of strategic food and export crops as well as freshwater fish production.

 people benefited from the project, 13 percent were women

 beneficiaries became members of an association or cooperative